 - Able to work neatly and accurately

 - Able to work as part of a team.

 Surveying technicians may perform the following tasks:

-- draw up plans by recording information, making calculations and plotting information into the required format - this is done either by hand or on a computer using a computer-aided design (CAD) programme
+- This is done either by hand or on a computer using a computer-aided design (CAD) programme

 Working conditions for a Surveying Technician